trongnghia1994/hotel_manager/README.md

 ============

 * RESTFul API web services with Python 2.7.x, flask, flask-restplus
+* Check user *login required* and *permission required* via decorators
+* Login, logout via populating Flask session and use JWT token
+* Connect to MongoDb on MongoAtlas, use pymodm as model framework
 * Self-documented with Swagger.
 Documentation for API version 1 is available at /api/v1/docs, for example http://localhost:5000/api/v1/docs
-* Check user *login required* and *permission required* via decorators

 Examples:
 1. Search available rooms: